google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ### Actions

-Actions allow you to define buttons that are displayed along with a notification and can be interacted with by the user.
+You can defined `actions` to display buttons with a notification.

 ``` javascript
     const title = 'Actions Notification';